ddelnano/terraform-provider-mikrotik/docs/resources/dhcp_server.md

 ### Optional

 - `add_arp` (Boolean) Whether to add dynamic ARP entry.
 If set to no either ARP mode should be enabled on that interface or static ARP entries should be administratively defined.
 - `address_pool` (String) IP pool, from which to take IP addresses for the clients.
 If set to static-only, then only the clients that have a static lease (added in lease submenu) will be allowed.
+Default: `static-only`.
 - `authoritative` (String) Option changes the way how server responds to DHCP requests.
+Default: `yes`.
 - `disabled` (Boolean) Disable this DHCP server instance.
+Default: `true`.
 - `interface` (String) Interface on which server will be running.
+Default: `*0`.
 - `lease_script` (String) Script that will be executed after lease is assigned or de-assigned.
 Internal "global" variables that can be used in the script.

 ### Read-Only